dhananjayyaadav/MyMeta-Wallet/README.md

-### `mercury` is the development branch. gh-pages contains only the smaller dist folder only and is served to MyEtherWallet.com

 ### MyMetaWallet

 - MyMetaWallet is a free, open-source, client-side tool for easily & securely interacting with the Ethereum network.
 As one of the leading providers of Ethereum services, MyMetaWallet equips users with an easy-to-understand and accessible suite of tools for their needs.